Hons. BA, M.Ed, RP, DBTC, OACCPP

-Melanie Cheskes has been working as a clinical social worker for five years, providing counselling services to youth, adults, couples and families.
+Melanie Cheskes has been working as a clinical social worker since 2012, providing counselling services to youth, adults, couples and families.
 Melanie will work hard with you to develop an understanding of your strengths and challenges, and identify your goals.
 She will listen to you with compassion, empathy and curiosity.
 Melanie is direct and transparent, while being mindful of moving at a pace that works for you.
 She will not shy away from the things that are hardest for you, but will assist you in creating a safe space to deal with them.
 With you, Melanie will learn about and tackle habits and ingrained patterns non-judgementally, moving towards knowledge and skills that will improve your life.

 Melanie works with clients on a wide range of issues, including:

 - Interpersonal relationships